 Having qualified as a chartered accountant in 1959 he became passionate about food and wine whilst working (for Price Waterhouse in Milan) in the early sixties.
 It was there that he encountered not only his future wife, Sonia, but also 2 litre bottles of “Valpolicella” made in a cantina in the back streets of Milan.

 He soon began to appreciate better quality wines, particularly French, and returning to London began building up his knowledge of wine with the help of Hugh Johnson.
-Wine and food soirées at the Blech’s South Kensington home became a regular feature and the purchase of a run-down pub in Wales as a second home in 1971 prompted them to consider commercialising Sonia’s abilities as an accomplished amateur cook.
+Wine and food soirées at the Blech’s South Kensington home became a regular feature and the purchase of a run-down pub in the Wye Valley, in Wales as a second home in 1971 prompted them to consider commercialising Sonia’s abilities as an accomplished amateur cook.
 “Sonia, darling – you can cook a bit – let’s open a restaurant”.
 The pub was converted into a smart restaurant avec chambres, and opened in 1974, and in 1976, Sonia became the first woman chef in the UK to obtain a Michelin star.

 Returning to London to open the Mijanou restaurant in 1980, which became one of the fashionable restaurants of the decade, the innovative wine list resulted in many awards, and soon he was being asked to write a wine column for a magazine called “Restaurant Business” and to help other restaurateurs with the composition of their wine lists, (a function he still carried out until very recently).
 The consultancy developed and in 1989 he started his own wine importing company, The Wine Treasury, which specialises in wines from California, being one of the first in the UK to realise the quality potential of Californian wineries, some of which are now truly world class players.